Family Guy season 20

-The twentieth season of Family Guy aired on Fox from September 26, 2021, to May 22, 2022. the twentieth season aired as apart of the show's 20th anniversary.
+The twentieth season of Family Guy aired on Fox from September 26, 2021, to May 22, 2022.
+The twentieth season aired as a part of the show's 20th anniversary.

 The series follows the dysfunctional Griffin family, consisting of father Peter, mother Lois, daughter Meg, son Chris, baby Stewie, and the family dog Brian, who reside in their hometown of Quahog.

 During this season, the Griffin men spend a day with Stewie's rival Doug (LASIK Instinct), Peter has a secret meal affair with Bonnie (Cootie & The Blowhard), the Griffins must cover the death of a pizza delivery man and deliver pizzas to the rest of Quahog (The Lois Quagmire), Lois and Carter attend the funeral of Lois' old babysitter (Peterschmidt Manor), Meg becomes a getaway driver and dates a robber (Hard Boiled Meg), Stewie helps Chris put on a school play for Romeo + Juliet (The Jersey Bore), and Peter and Chris go on a road trip to Canada to prove the existence of Chris' girlfriend (Girlfriend, Eh?).
 This season also featured a cameo from Mike Judge, who reprised his role as Hank Hill from the American television series King of the Hill, who previously cameoed in Season 18 as Beavis and Butt-Head.

 Season twenty premiered the run of the nineteenth production season, which is executive produced by Seth MacFarlane, Alec Sulkin, Richard Appel, Steve Callaghan, Danny Smith, Kara Vallow, Mark Hentemann, Tom Devanney, and Patrick Meighan.
 Sulkin and Appel returned as the series' showrunners.

-The season premiered on ITV2 (UK) Monday 8th August 2022.
+The season premiered on ITV2 (UK) on Monday 8 August 2022.